-The Z390 Aorus PRO WIFI Motherboard is a Z390 Series mid-end model.
-Unlike the Aorus Ultra, this Aorus PRO WIFI is also a perfect motherboard for VRM as its CPU power phase has a Virtual VRM 12 + 1 mode with DrMOS supplying maximum power to the Processor and other power-hungry computer devices.
-For absolute output, the Aorus PRO WIFI has additional 8 + 4 solid pin CPU power connectors over 12 + 1 stages.
+The number one recommendation for your next gaming build based on Core i9 9900k would be Gigabyte Aorus Pro Wi-Fi.
+The Aorus PRO WIFI is a perfect motherboard for VRM as its CPU power phase has a Virtual VRM 12 + 1 mode with DrMOS.
+It causes the maximum power supply to the Processor and other power-hungry computer devices.

 The advanced thermal system is made up of heatsink multi-cut, heat-pipe, and Smart Fan 5.
 The Smart Fan 5 has various sensors which allow the user to track the temperature on a long-term basis and control the fans for superior efficiency.
 Like other motherboards of Gigabyte Z390 Aorus, the provided BIOS software is outdated and not very user friendly.

 The onboard RGB digital LEDs enhance motherboard beautification and can be controlled with the application RGB Fusion.
 The ALC 1220-VB audio system with 114 dB front/110 dB rear offers a quality sound experience.
 There are plenty of USB ports available, but they do have system booster charging.

 In a 2×6+1 system operated by the Intersil’s ISL69138 78-channel PWM controller, the GIGABYTE Z390 Aorus Pro WIFI has strong power on the overclocking front.
 We have had considerably improved experiences with the Z390 Aorus Pro WIFI in the configuration compared to the Z390 Pro Master, especially as it has a much closer CPU VCore sensor on the Z390 Pro WIFI than a more costly Master.